“The fact is, we still have bullies, and we still have victims who are trained not to stand up for themselves.”

 Other resources include the HR department and/or the Learning and Development department within the organization.
 Ultimately, during our specific team conversation concluded without a firm plan of action, but an agreement that each person was now aware that an action existed, and a commitment to be more respectful during individual interactions in the future.

-Possibly, this small step of team collaboration and behavior expectation will cause a positive chain reaction within the workplace environment.
+Possibly, this small step of team collaboration and behavior expectations will cause a positive chain reaction within the workplace environment.